pborgesjr/pborgesjr/README.md

 I'm a Frontend Developer with 3+ years of hands-on experience developing applications and solutions using React, React Native and TypeScript.

-- 🔥 Mid Level Frontend Developer
+- 🔥 Senior Frontend Developer

 - 🔭 I’m currently working at [Rethink](https://rethink.dev/)